peterhinch/micropython-async/v3/docs/TUTORIAL.md

 As stated above, for a task launched with `.create_task` trapping the error is optional.
 Where a task is `await`ed, to avoid a halt it must be trapped within the task, within the `await`ing scope, or both.
-In the last case the task must re-raise it after trapping so that the exception can again be trapped in the outer scope.
+In the last case the task must re-raise the exception after trapping so that the error can again be trapped in the outer scope.

 ## 5.2.1 Task cancellation